Henley Circular via Great Wood walk

 The village of Fawley from the Old English for 'clearing') is listed in the Domesday Book as having 13 villeins, one cottager and five slaves.
 In 1086 it was given to a Norman, Herbrand de Sackville, as a reward for guarding his master's estates in Normandy during the invasion of England.
 The churchyard in Fawley contains a large circular neoclassical mausoleum built by John Freeman for his family around 1750.

-At Twyford you have to cross over to the other platform.
-Be quick if the London train is late, as there is an hour's wait if you miss the connection.
+At Twyford you have to cross over a footbridge to the other platform.
+Be quick if the London train is late: although Great Western hold the Henley service for a few minutes for the London connection, there is an hour's wait if you miss the connection.
 For this reason, consider catching an earlier train than the timetable recommends.
 Trains back from Henley are hourly.

-If driving, Henley Station has a car park (£4.50), or there is free parking a little way outside the town.
+By car: Henley Station has a car park (£4.50), or there is free parking a little way outside the town.

 There are a number of tea options, restaurants and pubs in Henley to suit most tastes.

-The The Chocolate Theatre Cafe (thechocolatecafe.info, 01491 411412) on Thames Side, facing the river, is open until 5:30pm on weekdays and 6pm at weekends.
+The Chocolate Cafe (01491 411412) on Thames Side, facing the river, is open until 5.30 pm on weekdays and 6 pm at weekends.

 In summer the church of St Mary the Virgin on Hart Street (the high street) serves tea with homemade cakes on Sunday afternoons.